Jared Kushner: Senior Advisor to the President

 Kushner helped broker the sale of $100+ billion of arms to Saudi Arabia, and during a meeting with Saudi officials at the White House to finalize the deal, he called Lockheed Martin CEO Marillyn Hewson to ask for a lower price on a radar system to detect ballistic missiles.

 Kushner's business activities in China drew press scrutiny for mixing government with business.
 Kushner's investments in real estate and financial services have also drawn controversy for conflicts of interest.
-In May 2017, the Wall Street Journal reported that he had failed to disclose all required financial information in his security clearance applications, including that he owes $1 billion in loans.
-While noting that “it is difficult to calculate net worth” using financial disclosure forms, the Washington Post estimated that during 2017, Kushner and his wife Ivanka Trump made $82 million in outside income at the same time that they served as senior White House advisors.
+In May 2017, the Wall Street Journal reported that he had failed to disclose all required financial information in his security clearance applications, including that he owed $1 billion in loans.
+While noting that “it is difficult to calculate net worth” using financial disclosure forms, The Washington Post estimated that during 2017, Kushner and his wife Ivanka Trump made $82 million in outside income at the same time that they served as senior White House advisors.
 Kushner and Ivanka's lawyers asserted that their net worth had largely remained the same.